Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Highlight any accomplishments or responsibilities you had in these roles
+- Be sure to highlight any accomplishments or responsibilities you took on in these positions.

 References: